Internship Vs. Course – The Big Debate

 The upfront cost of a ski instructor internship is cheaper than the cost of an 11 week course, however once you take into account the cost of accommodation for the season, they work out a similar price overall.

-The price difference is £1945 – given the 11 week course includes an additional 8 weeks of accommodation in the centre of a ski resort, breakfast and evening meals in a restaurant 5 days a week, lift pass and expert tuition, it’s only £243 per week for those last 8 weeks!
+The price difference is £1350 – given the 11 week course includes an additional 8 weeks of accommodation in the centre of a ski resort, a comprehensive meal plan, lift pass and expert tuition, it’s only £169 per week for those last 8 weeks!

 After the initial 3 week training period, the intern is responsible for paying for accommodation and meals, this cost is usually between £500 – £1000 per month, depending on your accommodation and choice in food.
 Those on a shoe-string budget can make it work out cheaper than a course, however if you have a mid-expensive taste in food and prefer high-quality accommodation in a central location, an internship may end up costing more than a course overall!